 Concerning the exemption in Article 3(4)(b) of REMIT, the Agency considers that, since the exemption is limited in scope to the market participants mentioned therein, any unplanned outage under the exemption of Article 3(4)(b) may only relate to production, storage or LNG import facilities.
-It furthermore considers that the exemption may only be applied for unplanned events, i.e. an event which is not ex-ante known by the primary owner of the data, that any physical loss needs to be caused immediately and solely through the unplanned event and that any transaction going beyond the immediate physical loss may not benefit from the exemption.
+It furthermore considers that the exemption may only be applied for unplanned outages, i.e. outages which are not ex-ante known by the primary owner of the data, and that any physical loss needs to be caused immediately and solely by that unplanned outage.
+The aforementioned market participants can only use this exemption to enter into transactions to cover the immediate physical loss.
+Any further trading that goes beyond covering the immediate physical loss does not fall under the scope of this exemption.

-The exemption may only be applied by the aforementioned market participants in the aforementioned circumstances in the following two instances:
+The exemption in Article 3(4)(b) of REMIT may only be applied by the aforementioned market participants for transactions as described above in the following two instances:

-- Where the sole purpose of the transactions entered into is to cover the immediate physical loss resulting from unplanned outages, where not to do so would result in the market participant not being able to meet existing contractual obligations or - Where such action is undertaken in agreement with the TSO(s) concerned in order to ensure safe and secure operation of the system.
+- where not to do so would result in the market participant not being able to meet existing contractual obligations; or - where such action is undertaken in agreement with the TSO(s) concerned in order to ensure safe and secure operation of the system.

-Regarding the first alternative, the Agency considers that the contractual obligations referred to must exist ex-ante of the immediate physical loss resulting from unplanned outages.
-The existing contractual obligations must relate to the relevant period of the unplanned event.
-The Agency considers a market participant "not being able" to meet such existing contractual obligations in particular if the market participant has no other own assets available to cover the loss.
+Regarding the first instance, the Agency considers that the contractual obligations referred to must exist ex-ante of the immediate physical loss resulting from unplanned outages.
+The existing contractual obligations must relate to the relevant period of the unplanned outage.

+The Agency considers a market participant "not being able" to meet such existing contractual obligations only if the market participant has no other own assets available to cover the physical loss.
+The application of exemption in Article 3(4)(b) of REMIT cannot coincide with the application of Article 4(2) concerning delayed disclosure of inside information, as Article 4(2) requires that the market participant does not make decisions based upon the relevant inside information.

-As regards the second alternative, the Agency considers that the criterion "to ensure the safe and secure operation of the system" will mainly apply in cases of Article 3(4)(c) of REMIT.
+As regards the second instance, the Agency considers that the criterion "to ensure the safe and secure operation of the system" may apply in cases of Article 3(4)(c) of REMIT.